Prominent Twentieth Century American Realist

 Wyeth achieved success at a remarkably early age.
 In 1936, he exhibited at the Art Alliance in Philadelphia and created illustrations for the book The Nub, which garnered instant praise and recognition from critics, who noted that he was “following in his father’s footsteps.”2 Wyeth’s first solo exhibition of watercolors at the Macbeth Gallery in 1937, at the age of twenty, cemented his reputation in the art world and presaged his future popularity with the American public.
 His watercolors sold out at the opening, and critics likened his works to the greatest artists in the field, including Winslow Homer and John Singer Sargent.3

 Throughout his career, Wyeth found inspiration in his immediate surroundings: his hometown of Chadds Ford, Pennsylvania and his summer residence in Cushing, Maine.
 Within a vast oeuvre of landscapes, portraits, and figure studies, he captured the homely, simple topography of the Brandywine River Valley and the craggy Maine coastline, often depicting weathered farm buildings and deserted fields, scenes that lacked sentimentality and saccharine treatment.
 Repeatedly, he painted people with whom he was personally associated, including his neighbors, the Kuerners and Olsons at their farms.
-In 1972, Wyeth began a chain of works based on Helga Testorf, another neighbor; a series that.
+In 1972, Wyeth began a chain of works based on Helga Testorf, another neighbor.
 After fourteen years, the series comprised 247 images dedicated to this sole individual.4 Wyeth painted with a deep attachment to what was known and familiar, frequently revisiting his subjects, a testament to the importance of time and place in his art.
 He acknowledged: “I don’t paint these hills around Chadds Ford because they’re better than the hills somewhere else… It’s that I was born here, lived here, things have a meaning for me.”5

 Working primarily in watercolor and tempera, Wyeth showcased his precise draftsmanship and command of light and color.
 Watercolors were particularly conducive to quick execution and a more expressionistic, fluid handling.
 He also frequently worked in dry brush, weaving layers of color to achieve a dry, muted effect.
 During the 1940s, Wyeth began experimenting with tempera, a technique he learned from his brother-in-law, Peter Hurd.
 Wyeth was especially renowned for his innovations in this medium.
 The quick-drying pigment, mixed with the yolk of an egg and thinned with water, lent itself to the exact precision and minute details that he preferred.6